core-wg/oscore/draft-ietf-core-object-security.md

 OSCOAP may be used in extremely constrained settings, where DTLS cannot be supported.
 Alternatively, OSCOAP can be combined with DTLS, thereby enabling end-to-end security of CoAP payload, in combination with hop-by-hop protection of the entire CoAP message, during transport between end-point and intermediary node.
 Examples of the use of OSCOAP are given in {{appendix-d}}.

 The message protection provided by OSCOAP can alternatively be applied only to the payload of individual messages.
-We call this object security of content (OSCON) and it is defined in {{mode-payl}}.
+We call this object security of content (OSCON) and it is defined in {{oscon}}.

 ## Terminology {#terminology}